VeloxVoip/sip/README.md

 #### Running natively

-The SIP service can be run natively on any platform supported by libopus.
+The SIP server can be run natively on any platform supported by libopus, enabling AI agents to make and receive voice calls.

 Create a file named `config.yaml` with the following content: